codinsonn/codinsonn.dev/README.md

 See the [Core Concepts](/packages/@aetherspace/core/README.md) section

-#### How can I apply the same navigation and deeplinks between web and mobile?
+#### How can we apply the same navigation and deeplinks between web and mobile?

 Deeplinks on mobile come out of the box with Expo-Router, which Aetherspace's [Universal Routing](/packages/@aetherspace/navigation/README.md) uses under the hood.